loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 ####  Docker

 First, if we don't have Docker installed, we need to install it.
-You should do this by followingt he instructions on the [Docker website](https://docs.docker.com/get-started/get-docker/).
+You should do this by following the instructions on the [Docker website](https://docs.docker.com/get-started/get-docker/).

 ####  K3d